Bigghis/bigghis.github.io/_posts/2025-18-10-25-LLM-CHAT-LIKE-ME-FINETUNING.md

 The dataset is configured to use Llama 3's chat format with the OpenAI chat-template structure (system/user/assistant roles).
 The prepared JSONL file from Part 1 is split into 99.5% training and 0.5% validation data to monitor overfitting during training.

-Let's now explore the configuration sections in more detail where necessary.

 #### Sequence Length and Packing